Sanokiy4/fir-heartbeat-detector/README.md

 # fir-heartbeat-detector
 This code is implementation of FIR, LMS and Matched filters for ECG data filtering and heartbeat detection.
+FIR coefficients were found using inverse fast fourier transform (IFFT) with the help of [fftw](https://www.fftw.org/) library.
 ## Important files:
 - [main.cpp](fir-heartbeat-detector/main.cpp) - contains all classes and functions
 - [ecg.dat](fir-heartbeat-detector/ecg.dat) - raw ecg sample data